-July 1 Period of , 2021 to er 31, 2021 Administration and distribution services fees \$ 45
+For the Year Ended December 31, 2022 For the Period of 2021 to December Administration and distribution services fees \$ 7 6 \$ 45

-The Company earns revenues from these contracts primarily for administrative and distribution services fees from offering certain fund families as investment options in its variable annuity products.
+The Company earns revenues from these contracts primarily for administrative and distribution services fees from offering certain fund families as investment options in its VA products.
 Fees are primarily based on the average daily net asset values of the funds and are recorded in the period in which the services are provided and collected monthly.
 Fluctuations in domestic and international markets and related investment performance, volume and mix of sales and redemptions of the funds, and other changes to the composition of assets under management are all factors that ultimately have a direct effect on fee income earned.

-17. Subsequent Events
+16. Subsequent Event

-The Company has evaluated subsequent events through May 31, 2022, the date the consolidated financial statements were issued.
+The Company has evaluated subsequent events through June 13, 2023, the date the consolidated financial statements were issued.